Kefuri/MakersBnB/README.md

 ### Prerequisite setup:
 - Clone this repo to your local machine and cd into it
 - Run the command `gem install bundle` (if you don't have bundle already)
-- Run the command `brew install postgresql`
+- Run the command `brew install postgresql` (if you don't have homebrew installed, do that first.
+[Instructions here](https://github.com/Homebrew/install))
 - When these installations are complete, run `bundle`

 ### Database setup:
 [See original database plan here](https://user-images.githubusercontent.com/41115973/75557670-5a6d4380-5a38-11ea-920f-5700b61a3624.jpg)

-To set up the databases, run the following commands:
+To set up the databases with some seed data, run the following commands:

 ```
 rake build_db
 RACK_ENV='test' rake build_db
 RACK_ENV='production' rake build_db
 ```
-This will also seed the databases with some test data (for viewing and using the site).

 ### Running the site
 - Run the server with command `rackup`
 - Visit `localhost:9292` to use the site

 ### Testing
 - Tests can be run using Rspec.
-Run command: `rspec`
+Run the command `rspec`

 ## <a name="Tech_stack">Tech stack</a>